BradHutchings/Mmojo-Server/deploy/300-Debian-Ubuntu-Pi/01-Prerequisites.md

 ## 01. Prerequisites
 ### About this Step
-**NEEDS TO BE WRITTEN TO REMOVE WSL CONCERNS**

 This step contains prerequisites for deploying Mmojo Server using this recipe.
-We will install Mmojo Server in its own Windows Subsystem for Linux (WSL) instance.
+We will install Mmojo Server in a home directory of a dedicated Linux account on your device.

 **Skip Ahead:**
 - [02.
 Prepare WSL - Mmojo Server](02-Prepare-WSL-Mmojo-Server.md)

+### Requirements
+This recipe deploys Mmojo Server on a single, stand-alone PC or laptop running a Debian based Linux operating system:
+- x86_64 or AARCH64 (ARM64) CPU
+  - So-called "AI" laptops and desktops are not helpful.
+Mmojo Server (llama.cpp) for Debian can use NVIDIA GPUs.
+  - You can build a custom Mmojo Server for your PC that supports GPUs which have Vulkan interfaces, e.g. AMD.
+- 16 GB RAM
+  - Mmojo Server needs plenty of RAM to run an 8B parameter model.
+  - 24 GB RAM or more will let you run other tasks comfortably while running an 8B parameter model.
+- Windows 10/11 support WSL and have the feature enabled.

 ---
 ### Requirements